archagon/archagon.net/_drafts/2018-03-24-data-laced-with-history.md

 <source src="{{ site.baseurl }}/images/blog/causal-trees/demo/mac-main.mp4" type="video/mp4">
 Your browser does not support the video tag.
 </video>
 <p>From 0:00–0:23, sites 1–3 are created and connect to each other in a ring.
-From 0:23–0:34, sites 4 and 5 are forked from 1, establish a two-way connection to 1 to exchange peer info, then go back offline.
-At 0:38, site 4 connects to 5, which is still not sending data to anyone.
-At 0:42, site 5 connects to 1 and site 1 connects to 4, finally completing the network.
+From 0:23–0:34, Site 4 and 5 are forked from 1, establish a two-way connection to 1 to exchange peer info, then go back offline.
+At 0:38, Site 4 connects to 5, which is still not sending data to anyone.
+At 0:42, Site 5 connects to 1 and Site 1 connects to 4, finally completing the network.
 At 0:48, all the sites go offline, then return online at 1:06.</p>
 </div>

 The first part of the demo is a macOS mesh network simulator.
 Each window represents an independent site that has a unique UUID and holds its own copy of the CT.
 The CTs are edited locally through the type-tailored editing view.
 New sites must be forked from existing sites, copying over the current state of the CT in the process.
 Sites can go "online" and establish one-way connections to one or more known peers, which sends over their CT and known peer list about once a second.
 On receipt, a site will merge the inbound CT into their own.
 Not every site knows about every peer, and forked sites will be invisible to the rest of the network until they go online and connect to one of their known peers.
 All of this is done locally to simulate a partitioned, unreliable network with a high degree of flexibility: practically any kind of topology or partition can be set up using these windows.
 For string editing, the text view uses the CT directly as its backing store by way of an `NSMutableString` [wrapper][string-wrapper] plugged into a bare-bones `NSTextStorage` [subclass][container-wrapper].